Careers

 • Add contributors to metadata for edited collections

-• Draft email pitches with pitch letters
+• Draft email pitches and pitch letters

 • Participate in professional development activities with other interns